-Fabricated from one of the hardest minerals on Earth, quartz can also have glass or metallic flecks to add beautiful dimension.
+Fabricated from one of the hardest minerals on Earth, quartz can also have a glass or metallic flecks to add beautiful dimensions.
 Quartz most notably, is non-porous.
 This means bacteria cannot grow and the surface is stain resistant.
 Easy clean-up!
 This also means you never have to seal your quartz countertops!

 Granite is one of the most popular and commonly used stones for countertops.
 It is durable like quartz, although it is porous.
 Granite is a natural rock, cut and polished to be used in homes.
-It is still stain resistant despite being porous, but not to the same extent as quartz.
+It is still stained-resistant despite being porous, but not to the same extent as quartz.
 However, its natural beauty might just be worth it.
 Each color and pattern is unique — no two slabs alike, with gorgeous colors.

 In addition, granite is good with high heat.
-You will not be at risk if you set a hot pan on it’s surface like you would with quartz countertops.
+You will not be at risk if you set a hot pan on its surface like you would with quartz countertops.
 Although, using a trivet is still recommended.